 - to promote excellence in education in the fields of cardiology, oncology, and psychiatry

-In 2001, Vaclav Mach first endowed the Mach-Gaensslen Foundation of Canada in order to provide funds to enable the Ottawa Hospital Research Institute to purchase an electron microscope (see news release).
+In 2001, Vaclav Mach first endowed the Mach-Gaensslen Foundation of Canada to provide funds to enable the Ottawa Hospital Research Institute to purchase an electron microscope (see news release).
 Sadly, shortly after that, both he and his wife died.

 Vaclav Mach and his wife, Hanni Gaensslen, ensured that, on their death, their estates endowed two foundations — the Mach-Gaensslen Foundation of Canada and the Mach-Gaensslen Stiftung Schweiz in Switzerland — to undertake charitable works as noted in the above objectives.